 Johnny was born and raised on a horse farm in Tennessee and has been riding since the age of 5.
 He went to college in North Carolina at Appalachian State University, where he earned his degree in photography.
-While in college, he competed heavily as a team penner and worked hunter/jumper and Dressage barn.
+While in college, he competed heavily as a team penner and worked at a Hunter/Jumper and Dressage barn.
 He has managed two other professional equestrian facilities.

 Johnny is passionate about every detail of the property, minor or major, and believes that the health and happiness of every horse is of the highest priority.
 He believes that no boarding client should ever have to spend a sleepless night worried about the comfort or safety of their horse and works tirelessly to ensure that the care provided is of the highest quality.